The Listening Studio tools library

 Incident and communication tracker

-A clear structure for logging dates, patterns, and impacts so you see the full story without rereading every message thread.
+A structure for logging dates, patterns, and impacts so you see the story without rereading every thread.

 Anchor: Cognitive offloading, pattern tracking, documentation.